pisocrob/PHDSystem/README.md

 # Current state
 Application pages working.
-Connected to the database.
-Next step: Implement edit and delete functionality Needs JQuery form checking
+Edit and delete methods added, need to write the calls for these.
+Login view and controller exist.
+NEXT STEP: do the appropriate checks when methods are called based on session data.

+NB: This login is insecure and sketchy, only designed to demonstrate usage.

 # Model
-Currently consists of only one file which contains all re-factored database calls.
-May split this into various files if it seems more practical.
+Still using a single file for all functions.
+Might split them off at the end.

 # View
-Working inside Mini's headers and footers and using Mini's buttons - needs AJAX implementing
+Working inside Mini's headers and footers and using Mini's buttons - needs AJAX implementing Needs merging with Matt's work for the split view files

 # Controller
-controller file for applicants exists, needs renaming from addapplicant
+addapplicant controller almost fully functional.
+Needs renaming login controller exists, needs testing.